jqphu/Mindless/DIARY.md

   * Create an endpoint to download data.
 * Stretch: Hierarchical style habits

+TODO: Fix code not working???? (on droplet)
+TODO: Make this repo public.
 TODO: Dedup habits on client side and remove case sensitivity.
-TODO: Make this repo public.

 # [2020-07-22]  18:54 - 23:07